jianhuang1998/jianhuang1998.github.io/_pages/about.md

   enabled: false
 ---

 I am a Ph.D. student in Mathematics at the University of Electronic Science and Technology of China (UESTC).
-My research interests lie in optimization theory and algorithms, including numerical optimization, polynomial optimization, vector optimization, and convex optimization, as well as their applications in science and engineering.
+My research interests include optimization theory and numerical algorithms, with a focus on polynomial optimization, vector optimization, reinforcement learning, and optimization for machine learning, as well as their applications in artificial intelligence, science, and engineering.
 <div style="width: 200px; margin: 0 auto;">
 <script type="text/javascript" id="clstr_globe" src="//clustrmaps.com/globe.js?d=Nacyx0tD_6j8kWDzX23tLUHbtte4PpavJjwKvsKefws"></script>
 </div>